DUNE-DAQ/minidaqapp/python/minidaqapp/nanorc/README.md

 changes to their own app, and do not have to make corresponding changes to dataflow or elsewhere.
 Unfortunately the steps needed to connect everything up consistently are not very elegant, although that may improve with the introduction of `NetworkManager`.
+Suggestions for improvements are welcome.

 This approach requires that the dataflow application is generated after all of the other applications (strictly, after all of the other